jers0/ultimate-guitar-scraper/README.md

 ## test

-Feature tests are run _daily_, thank to Travis Ci new feature [CRON Jobs](https://docs.travis-ci.com/user/cron-jobs/).
+Feature tests are run _daily_, thank to Travis CI new feature [CRON Jobs](https://docs.travis-ci.com/user/cron-jobs/).
 This way we know if the scraper is ever broken.

 Run the test: